rfo909/RForth/README.md

 enforced in the Interpreter.

 There is also a check against the HERE value, preventing any memory access above it.
-This means data has to be allot'ed before use.
+This means data has to be allot'ed *before use*.
 I decided to keep using a fixed compile buffer which is statically allocated after the PROTECT tag.

 This in turn led me to
-make code relocatable, because once a word is compiled, the code to be copied to permanent storage created with allot.
+make code *relocatable*, because once a word is compiled, the code has to be copied to permanent storage created with allot.
 This meant internal jumps could not be absolute.
-So I created two conditional relative offset jumps, moving forward or backward, since the base code works only with unsigned values.
+So I created two conditional relative offset jumps, moving forward or backward, since the base code works only with unsigned values (and thus double the range).

 The compile stack
 -----------------

 A simple word sized compile stack is statically allocated in ACode.txt.
 Each word pushed contains a type in the first byte and an absolute location within the compile buffer in the second.
-The compile buffer is limited to 255 bytes.
+The compile buffer is limited to 127 bytes.

 This allows both nesting and recognition of different types, so that if we were to allow complex structures like LOOP  (bool) IF BREAK THEN ...
 ENDLOOP then the